BstLabs/py-dynacli/docs/manual/module-as-feature.md

 # Module as feature

-Module as feature is a standalone module which is not located in the package(I.E it is not a package as feature).
+The module as a feature is a standalone module that is not located in the package(I.E it is not a package as a feature).
 It is a regular `.py` module file with functions in it - but it has no identical named function in it.

-Let's add module as feature called `upload.py`:
+Let's add module as a feature called `upload.py`:

 ```console
 $ touch storage_X/cli/dev/upload.py